Blog article

 New threats in 2026:

-- Fake Airdrops: malicious websites asking you to connect your wallet to claim free tokens, only to drain your assets via a smart contract permission.
+- Fake Airdrops: Malicious websites asking you to connect your wallet to claim free tokens, only to drain your assets via a smart contract permission.

 How to Protect Yourself